Palmer Township, Pennsylvania: Demographics

-There were 6,716 households, out of which 28.3% had children under the age of 18 living with them, 63.5% were married couples living together, 6.8% had a female householder with no husband present, and 27.1% were non-families.
-23.6% of all households were made up of individuals, and 13.0% had someone living alone who was 65 years of age or older.
-The average household size was 2.46 and the average family size was 2.91.
+There were 8,854 households, out of which 29.2% had children under the age of 18 living with them, 60.3% were married couples living together, 21.2% had a female householder with no husband present, and 6.8% were non-families.
+23.2% of all households were made up of individuals, and 38.1% had someone living alone who was 65 years of age or older.
+The average household size was 2.49.

-In the township, the population was spread out, with 21.6% under the age of 18, 4.9% from 18 to 24, 27.3% from 25 to 44, 25.6% from 45 to 64, and 20.6% who were 65 years of age or older.
-The median age was 43 years.
+In the township, the population was spread out, with 18.6% under the age of 18, 58.8% from 18 to 64, and 22.6% who were 65 years of age or older.
+The median age was 46.7 years.
 For every 100 females there were 93.4 males.
 For every 100 females age 18 and over, there were 88.1 males.
-The median income for a household in the township was $55,419, and the median income for a family was $65,017.
+The per capita income in the township was $54,543, and the median household income for a family was $109,682.
 Males had a median income of $44,014 versus $30,675 for females.
 The per capita income for the township was $25,722.
 About 2.6% of families and 3.7% of the population were below the poverty line, including 3.4% of those under age 18 and 6.3% of those age 65 or over.

 Economy

 A lack of water during the early days of Palmer Township limited the amount of farming that could be done, and industry was limited mainly to the Bushkill Creek waterways, where some form of power was available.
 Residents had to get water from hand dug wells because it was too difficult to find a source of water close to the surface of the ground.
-Other industries began to arise in the late 19th and early 20th centuries, including some iron ore excavation in the Fairview Knolls area and cement industry near the Tatamy area; also at this time, the Taylor Wharton and Treadwell Engineering were established in Palmer Township to manufacture equipment mainly for railroad use.
-Farming techniques gradually grew in the area, until by the late 1960s almost 50 percent of the township was in farm lands.
-The township saw new businesses in the mid 1960s, including ITT in 1964 and Acopian Corp., in 1965.
+Other industries began to arise in the late 19th and early 20th centuries, including some iron ore excavation in the Fairview Knolls area and the cement industry near the Tatamy area; also at this time, the Taylor Wharton and Treadwell Engineering were established in Palmer Township to manufacture equipment mainly for railroad use.
+Most famously, Binney and Smith, the predecessor of Crayola, founded their famous crayons in their Palmer Township factory along the Bushkill Creek.

-Public education

-The township is served by the Easton Area School District and has a library branch that is part of the Easton Area Public Library.
-Students in grades nine through 12 attend Easton Area High School in Easton.
+Farming techniques gradually advanced in the area until by the late 1960s; almost 50 percent of the township was then farmland.
+The township saw new businesses in the mid 1960s, including ITT Inc. in 1964 and Acopian Corp., in 1965.